A greedy non-intrusive reduced order model for shallow water equations

-In the offline stage, a total of $6002$ high-fidelity solution snapshots were collected.
-A subset of uniformly spaced $2001$ snapshots, selected by skipping over every $3$ consecutive snapshots, was used for computing the POD basis.
-Using a POD truncation error of $\tau = 0.01$, only the first $5,221,$ and $213$ POD modes were selected to construct the reduced basis space for the $\vec h,\vec u_x$, and $\vec u_y$ components respectively.
-The online simulations using the different NIROM reduced models were carried out until $t=9$ hours, with a time step of $\Delta t = 20$ seconds.
+In the offline stage, the high-fidelity simulation was run until $T=9$ hours with a time step of $\Delta t = 10$ seconds. $3141$ high-fidelity solution snapshots were collected between $t \in [0.28, 9.0]$ hours, by dropping the first $100$ snapshots to avoid the model startup effects.
+To compute the POD basis, $1048$ uniformly spaced, well-resolved snapshots were selected by skipping over every $3$ consecutive high-fidelity snapshots.
+Using a POD truncation error of $\tau_{POD} = 5 \times 10^{-6}$, only the first $3,191,$ and $179$ POD modes were selected to construct the reduced basis space for the $\vec h,\vec u_x$, and $\vec u_y$ components respectively.
+Figure \ref{fig:red_sing_val} shows the decay of the singular values for each solution component with respect to the number of POD modes in a semi-logarithmic scale.
+The online simulations using the different NIROM strategies were carried out until $t=9$ hours, with a time step of $\Delta t = 20$ seconds.

-The subset of $2001$ snapshots were projected onto the POD space to generate the set $X$ of all the potential centers or data points available for the RBF interpolant.
-The p-greedy center points were selected using a tolerance $\tau_p = 0.10$, while the f-greedy and the psr-greedy centers were selected using tolerances $\tau_f=0.11$ and $\tau_{psr}=0.14$ respectively.
-The choice of the tolerances were driven by the need to generate sufficiently large sets of centers for effective comparison of the greedy NIROM solutions and numerical convergence studies.